 Twenty-seven people smoked the same pipe.
 Not one of us thought twice about germs or anything else that our 21st Century has to offer.

-Never will I forget the magical gift of that evening.
+I will never forget the magical gift of that evening.
 For the first time in my life, I experienced unconditional love.
 I think the love was manifested by the lack of ego, the abandonment of societal pressures and the thrill of being a select few, very lucky individuals that called out to the ancient ancestors from the top of that majestic mountain.